Being an Ahmadi in Pakistan is… well, an experience

 Take the 2010 terrorist attacks on Ahmadi mosques for instance.
 No prominent figures of the country ever attended the funeral proceedings of those victims, which makes you think that Ahmadi lives are worth less than other such victims of violence.
 Even while expressing sympathy for Ahmadi victims of a violent incident most people make it a point to explicitly state that members of the community are Kafir.

-As my grandfather recalled, all of them had to leave everything behind and start fresh in Quetta.
+As my grandfather recalled, every one who was Ahmadi in Pakistan, in that community, had to leave everything behind and start fresh in Quetta.
 Pakistan had welcomed them with open arms when they had nothing.
 Now it’s the same Pakistan that wants to wipe us out as if we were some virus.

 Cover image via: Daniel Berehulak/Getty Images